crawlkit/crawlkit/README.md

 * `.phantomParameters`: `Object` map of parameters to pass to PhantomJS.
 You can use this for example to ignore SSL errors.
 For a list of parameters, please refer to the [PhantomJS documentation](http://phantomjs.org/api/command-line.html).
 * `.phantomPageSettings`: `Object` map of settings to pass to an opened page.
 You can use this for example for Basic Authentication.
 For a list of options, please refer to the [PhantomJS documentation](http://phantomjs.org/api/webpage/property/settings.html).
 * `.followRedirects`: `boolean` whether to follow redirects or not.
 When following redirects, the original page is not processed.
 Defaults to `false`.
+* `.browserCookies`: `Array` Cookies to set within PhantomJS.
+Each entry in the array is supposed to be an object [following the PhantomJS spec](http://phantomjs.org/api/webpage/method/add-cookie.html).
+Empty by default.